wilson-santos-pf/LinWin-PySync-1/README.md

 Notice
 -----
 Copyright (C) 2014.
-All Rights Reserved.
 This software is published under EUPL 1.1, see the LICENSE file in this repository for the license information.

 Abstract
 -----